jgarzik/sqawk/doc/database.md

 ### Tables

-Tables in Sqawk are in-memory representations of CSV files.
+Tables in Sqawk are in-memory representations of delimiter-separated files.
 Each table has:

-- A unique name (derived from the CSV filename or explicitly provided)
+- A unique name (derived from the file's filename or explicitly provided)
-- A set of columns with names (derived from the CSV header row)
+- A set of columns with names (derived from the file's header row)
 - Zero or more rows of data
-- Optional metadata including the source file path
+- Optional metadata including the source file path and delimiter information

 Tables maintain an internal mapping of column names to their indices for efficient access.